samumantha/instructor-training/content/about-enccs.md

 ![ENCCS pillars](img/about_enccs.png)

 Training is one of the main pillars of ENCCS' activities.
-We have developed a large amount of public and open source [lesson material](https://enccs.se/lessons/) and have taught over 45 online workshops since September 2020.
+We have developed a large amount of public and open source [lesson material](https://enccs.se/lessons/) and have organised, taught or contributed to over 60 online workshops since September 2020.
 Our training philosophy and methods are to a large extent derived from two well established educational initiatives: [CodeRefinery](https://coderefinery.org/) and [The Carpentries](https://carpentries.org/).
 The material presented here covers both pedagogical ideas and practical